rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 This post took a very narrow path through the very broad subject of cognitive aspects of programming.

 My focus was coding rather than process.
 I did not discuss things like cognitive loads in pool requests, cognitive considerations during sprint planning, etc.

+Coding efficiency and the 10X programmer in the context of cognitive loads is an interesting (but contentious) topic.

 Low Code: The idea of distributing cognitive load across different components is not new.
 The terms "decoupling" or "isolation of concerns" are in this space.
 Low code is an idea of a very lopsided distribution in which most of the complexity falls onto the infrastructure.
 I started writing about it but decided to remove my notes as this post feels already too long.